© 2020 by Rabbi Dr. Zvi Aviner

 And whatever Adam called every living creature, this was its name…” (Genesis 2:19)

-And by this, the PARENT introduced to Adam a new level of Sin.
+By this, Adam learned a new meaning of Sin.

-To the ancient Greeks, for instance, sin is foolish, something a wise philosopher would stay away from.
+To the ancient Greeks, sin seemed foolish, unwise, something that a philosopher would stay away from.

 Naming the CREATOR

-Tradition says that Adam’s mind was so smart, that the CREATOR asked him: “Mt son, what name would you give me?”
+Tradition says that so smart was Adam’s mind a that point, that the CREATOR turned to him and asked: “My son, what name would you give me?”

-Hearing the conversation, the Attribute of MERCY intervened: “Our son, what name would you give me?”
+Then the Attribute of MERCY asked: “Our son Adam, what name would you give me?”

-Adam said: “Though you appear in Genesis at the end of the story, I know that You were here before anything, that You are here and now, and that at the end You will still be.
-I want to express the notion that You were, You are and You will be- in short the acronym YHVH.“
+Adam said: “Though you appear in Genesis at the end of the story, I want to tell everyone that You were here before, that You are hear now, and that You will be forever.
+In short, I will call you YHVH- the acronym for He was, He is, He will be.”

 And as the verse attests, YHVH was pleased, since every name that Adam gave was the right one, the very Name that the CREATOR had intended for Himself.